 Jane Mason, Head of Product, Channels & Risk at business insurance comparison website BizCover, says that the first cyber safety workplace certification for the small business sector will be welcomed by Australian small business owners as an additional strategy for reducing the risks to their business.

 “In small business the more knowledge, education, and information small business owners and their staff have about cyber safety, the more vigilant they can be,” says Mason.
-“Just as business insurance such as Cyber Liability Insurance can be an effective way to reduce the cyber risks to your small business, so too can a greater knowledge and awareness of the warning signs of malicious cyber threats to your small business.”
+“Just as business insurance such as Cyber Liability insurance can be an effective way to reduce the cyber risks to your small business, so too can a greater knowledge and awareness of the warning signs of malicious cyber threats to your small business.”

 An initiative of the Council of Small Business Organisations Australia (COSBOA), with backing from the Commonwealth Bank of Australia and Telstra, the Cyber Wardens pilot program aims to become Australia’s first cyber safety workplace certification or microcredential for the small business sector.
 It’s aiming to help upskill small business owners and their staff with the tools and knowledge to reduce their risk of falling victim to cyber crime.

-Small businesses and Cyber Liability Insurance
+Small businesses and Cyber Liability insurance

 Earlier this year BizCover’s 2022 Small Business Bravery Report found that nearly a third of Australian small business owners rank cyber crime, data breaches, and fraud as a most concerning risk, particularly after covid disruption forced many small businesses to shift to digital.
-However, only a modest seven per cent of small business owners hold Cyber Liability Insurance.
-Cyber Liability Insurance typically can include cover for expenses and restoration costs relating to instances of:
+However, only a modest seven per cent of small business owners hold Cyber Liability insurance.
+Cyber Liability insurance typically can include cover for expenses and restoration costs relating to instances of:

 Cyber extortion.